+ Buddha’Licious Restaurant in Corolla, North Carolina

 Perfectly Seared Salmon

 The salmon itself is simply seasoned with just a sprinkling of salt and pepper.
-A quick sear on the stovetop over high heat yields a beautiful, crunchy exterior.
+A quick sear on the stovetop over high heat yields a beautiful, crunchy exterior (just like with our beloved Pan Seared Salmon with Basil Tzatziki).

 Then, after slathering it with that yummy glaze …